genghisken/gkansible/gkservercollection/README.md

 * MySQL 5.7
 * MariaDB/Galera/Maxscale
 * SherlockDB - A sherlock full database install (needs 6TB minimum partition)
+* IRAF Legacy 32-bit requirements for the PESSTO pipeline
+* IRAF Legacy Anaconda environment for PESSTO, SNID (Intel only)

 NOTE: The code attempts to contact a Hashicorp Vault repository for various settings information.
 If your settings are NOT stored there, please define the required variables (e.g. local_db_root_password)